Blog

 • Highlight your organization’s actions during the crisis

-Armed with your key messages, your spokesperson can incorporate these points into their responses in order to control the dialogue and gain a better handle on the story.
+Armed with your Q&A, key messages, and talking points, your spokespeople can incorporate these points into their responses in order to control the dialogue and gain a better handle on the story.

 When communicating in a crisis, it’s important that your spokespeople only speak to the facts of the situation.
 A crisis is not a time for assumptions, so they should only focus on what they truly know at that moment, not what they think they know.
 Straying from the facts can lead to speculation, misinterpretation, and a lack of trust in the public eye, not to mention the loss of credibility if you need to publicly walk back any of your statements.
 Good reputations are built upon truthfulness.